BLYTON, Enid (1897-1968)

 Blyton’s charges were quickly joined by other local children, forming a small ‘school’, and it was on this group that she ‘practised’ writing and reciting plays, poems and songs for their education and enjoyment.
 The group, in turn, provided her with further inspiration.
 Locking her door when the day’s duties were done, she produced works including her first success, the poetry collection Child Whispers (1922).

-A full-time writer from 1924, Blyton was extraordinarily prolific, her many best-sellers including the Secret Seven, the Famous Five, the Faraway Tree and the Malory Towers series.
-The majority of these books were written at Green Hedges, Beaconsfield, Buckinghamshire, her home from 1938, which has now been demolished.
+The majority of Blyton’s books were written at Green Hedges, Beaconsfield, Buckinghamshire, her home from 1938, which has now been demolished.